mattmassicotte/Empire/Sources/Empire/Empire.docc/DataModeling.md

-# Data Modelling
+# Data Modeling

 Understand how to model and query your data.

 ## Overview

 Empire stores records in an ordered-map structure.
-This has profound implications on query capabilities and how data is modelled.
+This has profound implications on query capabilities and how data is modeled.
 Ordered maps offer much less flexibility than the table-based system of an SQL database.
-Because of this, data modelling is very influenced by queries you need to support.
+Because of this, data modeling is very influenced by queries you need to support.

 ## Record Structure

-Conceptionally, you can think of each record as being split into two components: the "index key" and "fields".
+Conceptually, you can think of each record as being split into two components: the "index key" and "fields".

 The "index key" component is the **only** means of retrieving data efficiently.
 It is **not possible** to run queries against values fields without doing a full scan of the data.
 This makes index keys a critical part of your design.

-Consider the following record defininion.
+Consider the following record definition.
 It has a composite key, defined by the two arguments to the `@IndexKeyRecord` macro.

 ```swift
 @IndexKeyRecord("lastName", "firstName")